-Cutting forward to today, my brother now has his own family with kids ranging from 2 – 12 years old, and last year he decided to recreate a similar experience in his own home to share with his own family.
+Cutting forward to today, my brother now has his own family with kids ranging from 2 to 12 years old, and last year he decided to recreate a similar experience in his own home to share with his own family.

 Great potential contenders for Grotto-like rooms include: attics, basements, wine cellars, spare bedrooms, garages that are connected internally, gazebos or even tool sheds.

-Drapes & Fabrics
+Homemade Santa’s Grotto Drapes & Fabrics

 To help create that mysterious cavernous, den-like experience you will need to purchase some fabric that can be hung from the ceiling to obscure different areas of the room.

 Use them to cover bookcases, desks and other bulky items that you can’t easily remove from view.

 Ambience & Lighting

-In most circumstances I recommend you use a combination of Christmas lights, fairy lights and candles, which all can potentially play and bounce off nicely with other sparkly and reflective decorations.
+In most circumstances I recommend you use a combination of Christmas lights, fairy lights, and candles, which all can potentially play and bounce off nicely with other sparkly and reflective decorations.

 Likewise if you’re temporarily converting a tool shed or garage for your home Grotto experience, make sure you’ve sufficiently cleared or stored away any dangerous tools or equipment that especially young children might hurt themselves on.

+These are some of our best Santa’s grotto ideas.
 Good luck with creating your Grotto, the rest is up to you!

 This article was written by David Beastall on behalf of: www.ChristmasTreesAndLights.co.uk